jonpalmisc/PascalOS/README.md

 # PascalOS

-In an attempt to learn how to write an operating system and to relive the nostalgia of tinkering with Delphi, I have decided to begin writing an operating system in Object Pascal.
+In an attempt to learn how to write an operating system and to relive the nostalgia of tinkering with Delphi as a kid, I have decided to begin writing an operating system in Object Pascal.
 This is simply a toy project to work on when I am bored.